I

 “Entertain Your Senses” just wasn’t the right fit, and I think it’s quite safe to stop using it.

-The next one you suggested, “Products you love, service we’re proud of” has the bones of a good company statement but to be frank, “Products” is a lifeless word and ending a sentence with “…proud of” is more grammatically permissible in conversation than it is in print.
-So I thought I’d start up the ol’ Tagline Polisher 2000 and see if she popped out anything that was‚ like your logo, the-same-but-polished:
+The next one the client suggested suggested, “Products you love, service we’re proud of” had the bones of a good company statement but to be frank, “Products” is a lifeless word and ending a sentence with “…proud of” is more grammatically permissible in conversation than it is in print.
+So I started up the ol’ Tagline Polisher 2000 and see if she popped out anything that was‚ like the logo, the-same-but-polished:

 But my hands-down-favorite is: